Demetyldrm/Demetyldrm/README.md

 Software Developer
 ------------------

-I've been learning to code for 4 years.
-I started with Java, and continued with Python, HTML,CSS and JavaScript.
+I'm a full stack web developer.I started my programming journey with Java, and continued with Python, HTML,CSS and JavaScript.
 Currently learning React.
-I have a bachelors degree in Computer Science and I'm in the process of a career change.
+I have a bachelors degree in Computer Science.

 * 🌍  I'm based in Miami
 * 🎓 I graduated with a BS degree in Computer Science in 2023